kashi618/Atlas-of-Thoughts/College/Modules/Programming/Unsorted/Structures - C.md

 - You can have as many structure members as you want.
 - Order not relevant.
 - The structure members are NOT variables, only a template, therefore, no memory has been assigned YET.
+- THEY ARE NOT VARIABLES
+- They are a blueprint

 **2) Creating a Structure**
 ```c showlinenumbers {2}